effxhq/effx-cli/README.md

 ### configure automatic service detection
-you can configure which directory names can automatical detected services.
+you can configure which directory names can automatically detected services.
 For example any directories inside `services/` or `apps/` will contain detected services
 ```
 export INFERRED_SERVICE_DIRECTORY_NAMES="services,apps"
 ```